ContainerSolutions/cloud-native-patterns/_technical/dynamic-secrets.md

 ## Consequently

+Secrets can be managed without any negative impact to agility without compromising security.

 {:.plusminus}
 - {:.plus} Developers do not have to worry about how or from where to retrieve secret data.
 - {:.plus} The security team does not need to slow down or stop the release process.